 In some cases, pets may even become aggressive towards their owners or other pets, which can be a scary experience for everyone involved.

-Worth a look: Do Dogs Go through Phases of Not Eating
+On a similar theme: Do Dogs Go through Phases of Not Eating

 Pacing and Whining